The Customer Experience Reality You Should Pay Attention to – Because Customers Are

 Let’s begin with a bit of honesty.
-Some things (and I’m not saying you do this, but you know someone who does), some things are presented as overly complicated to rationalize a large budget.
+Sometimes things (and I’m not saying you do this, but you know someone who does) are presented as overly complicated to rationalize a large budget.
 Customer experience is complex, no doubt about it.
 The larger the company, the more departments, the more touchpoints, the more opportunities for failure.
-The complexity is actually in the strategy, technology and procedures around this multilevel company.
+The complexity is in the strategy, technology and procedures that feed the customer experience.

 But customer experience (CX) itself is a fairly simple concept.
 No matter the touchpoint, no matter the customer, when they are doing business with you, they are a part of a customer experience.